TheAhmadOsman/BestCarDeal/source/index.md

 #### Average Price per Condition
 ![avgprice-condition-bar](img/avgprice-condition-bar.png)
 The graph above shows the mean price for each condition.
 New vehicles have an average sales price of above $20,000, followed by vehicles which are _like new_, with an average sales price of above $15,000.
-Persons looking at cheaper alternatives should look at vehicles with good to fair conditions, as they will on average have to spend less than $10,000 for a vehicle.
+Individuals looking for cheaper alternatives should look at vehicles with good to fair condition, as they will on average have to spend less than $10,000 for a vehicle.
+Vehicles with a fair or salvaged condition are most likely severely depreciated, suggesting their low average pricing of less than $5000.

 #### Average Price per State
 ![avgprice-state-bar](img/avgprice-state-bar.png)
 The graph above shows the mean prices for vehicles within each state.
 Persons looking for cheap vehicles, will be more likely to look at states such as District of Columbia and Delaware, as they both have a mean average of less than $7,500 for cars available for sale.
-Hawaii has the highest mean cost of vehicles with over $20,000.
+Hawaii has the highest mean cost of vehicles with over $20,000 and there are several factors that could suggest why vehicles are so costly in Hawaii.
+Some reasons for these could be a higher cost of living in Hawaii or more luxury vehicles are available for purchase in Hawaii.

 #### Average Price per Manufacturer
 ![avgprice-manufacturer-bar](img/avgprice-manufacturer-bar.png)
 This graph shows the mean prices of vehicles for each manufacturer.
 Luxury vehicles such as ferrari, have a high average sales price of $80,000, followed by aston and aston-martin with average sales prices of less than $60,000.
+Ferraris and other luxury vehicles are often expensive because they are often built with expensive and high-quality materials and are manufactured to tailor to individuals looking for a high quality vehicle.
 Persons looking for cheaper alternatives can look to brands such as mercury and volkswagen, who have average sales prices of less than $5,000.

-## Big Questions
----

-**TODO**
+Vehicles within this range are more suited for persons with lower budgets, who are more concerned about going from Point A to Point B.

 ## Further Exploration
 ---